devManWeb/algorithms-in-java/README.md

 # algorithms-in-java
-Collection of search, sort and ADT algorithms, written in Java
+Collection of search, sort and ADT algorithms, written in Java:

 * Dynamic array
 * Linked list